Know the rules

-If your land is or has been affected by a hazardous activity or industry as described on the Ministry for the Environment’s (MfE) Hazardous Activities and Industries List (HAIL) and you want to undertake a specified activity, as outlined below, you will need to comply with the NES:CS.
+If your land is or has been affected by a hazardous activity or industry as described on the Ministry for the Environment’s (MfE) Hazardous Activities and Industries List (HAIL) and you want to do a specified activity, as outlined below, you will need to comply with the NES:CS.

-- Removing or replacing of fuel storage systems or part of a fuel storage system
+- Removing or replacing of fuel storage systems or part of a fuel storage system.

-- Soil sampling
+- Soil sampling.

-- Earthwork activities/soil disturbance
+- Earthwork activities/soil disturbance.

-- Subdivision of land
+- Subdivision of land.

-- Change of land-use
+- Change of land-use.

 Note: The enforcement of the NES:CS requirements sits with the territorial authority rather than the Regional Council.